sajadgoudarzi/SGXMPPHandler/README.md

 # SGXMPPHandler
-A great use of XMPPFramework and make it much simpler for every one.
+A great use of XMPPFramework to make it much simpler for every one.